sonic-net/SONiC/doc/vlan/SONiC_vlan_translation_qnq.md

 #### 1.3.1.3 MAC learning
 * MAC learning is done on S-VLAN.
 In case VxLAN, these MACs are advertised to remote VTEPs.
 Similarly, remote MAC learnt over VXLAN network are programmed on the S-VLAN Bridge domain.
-* In case of Q-in-Q, there should be no overlapping MAC addresses in all of the customer VLANs that are mapped to a S-VLAN.
-* For the point-to-point use cases, where the traffic ingresses from one port and egress on to a different within the same PE, mac learning can be disabled.

 ### 1.3.2 Container
 No new container will be introduced. swss, redisDB and mgmt-framework will be enhanced to support the feature.